dumblob/ULKL/README.md

 The naming convention of layouts follows the [ISO 639-2](http://www.loc.gov/standards/iso639-2/php/English_list.php) language naming standard and adds the suffix `d` as an abbreviation for `Dvorak` as the layouts are based on the [Dvorak simplified keyboard](http://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard) layout.

 Dvorak layout surprisingly performs only [very few percent](http://mkweb.bcgsc.ca/carpalx/?popular_alternatives) worse than optimal layouts for each latin-based language, but provides by far the best overall score among latin languages.
-Also considering the growing amount of human input in English (compared to other languages), Dvorak as a layout primarily focused on English is a sustainable layout solution for many years.
+Also considering the growing amount of human input in English (compared to other languages), Dvorak as a layout primarily focused on English is a sustainable layout solution for decades.
 Thus allowing us to teach this layout also at schools.

 Example names:
 * `czed` Czech dvorak